jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 Simple melee weapons are easily made or improvised from tools on hand.
 Commoners frequently have a access to a dagger, club, quarterstaff, or farming implements while militia and guards are often equipped with a mace or spear.
 Savage humanoids often wield clubs, great clubs, and javelins due their simple construction.

-**Club.** A small one-handed bludgeon made of wood, bone, or even a leather stack filled with sand or rocks.
-Many improvised weapons can be considered clubs.
+**Club and Great Club.** A bludgeon made of wood, bone, stone, or even a leather stack filled with sand or rocks.
+Clubs are rarely crafted and are often improvised from objects on hand.
+A regular club is a small one-handed weapons while a great club is a larger two-handed weapon.
+Clubs and great clubs are favored among brutish humanoids and less intelligent giants.

 **Dagger.** A small one-handed stabbing or slashing weapon that comes in a variety of shapes and styles.
 Traditional daggers have a flat and wide pointed blade while stilettos have a long and narrow blade.
 Knives generally have a single edged blade for slashing and cutting.
 Daggers can be wielded in either hand, thrown, and used in close combat making them a very useful backup or secondary weapon.

-**Great Club.** A two-handed club which can be made of wood, bone, stone, or even metal.
-Great clubs are often improvised from objects on hand, are rarely crafted, and commonly used by brutish humanoids.

 **Hand Axe.** A small light-weight single-edged chopping axe.
 A common tool among settlers in forested climates it is also useful as a weapon or thrown missile in a pinch.